 An appeal of right brought before a local board of education under subdivision (1), (2), (3), or (4) of this subsection may be further appealed to the superior court of the State on the grounds that the local board's decision is in violation of constitutional provisions, is in excess of the statutory authority or jurisdiction of the board, is made upon unlawful procedure, is affected by other error of law, is unsupported by substantial evidence in view of the entire record as submitted, or is arbitrary or capricious.
-However, the right of a noncertified employee to appeal decisions of a local board under subdivision (3) of this subsection shall only apply to decisions concerning the dismissal, demotion, or suspension without pay of the noncertified employee.-A noncertified employee may request and shall be entitled to receive written notice as to the reasons for the employee's dismissal, demotion, or suspension without pay.
+However, the right of a noncertified employee to appeal decisions of a local board under subdivision (3) of this subsection shall only apply to decisions concerning the dismissal, demotion, or suspension without pay of the noncertified employee.
+A noncertified employee may request and shall be entitled to receive written notice as to the reasons for the employee's dismissal, demotion, or suspension without pay.
 The notice shall be provided to the employee prior to any local board of education hearing on the issue.
-No noncertified employee shall be dismissed, demoted, or suspended for disciplinary reasons, except for just cause.
-In cases of such disciplinary action, the employee shall, before the action is taken by the board, be furnished with a statement in writing setting forth in numerical order the specific acts or omissions that are the reasons for the disciplinary action and the employee's appeal rights.
-A noncertified employee shall have the right to representation by counsel at a local board of education hearing on the issue.
+In cases of such disciplinary action, the noncertified employee shall, before the action is taken by the local board of education, be furnished with a statement in writing setting forth in numerical order the specific acts or omissions that are the reasons for the disciplinary action and the employee's appeal rights.
+A noncertified employee shall have the right to representation by counsel at the employee's expense at a local board of education hearing authorized by this subsection, provided that the employee provide prior notice in accordance with the local board of education's policy.
 This subsection shall not alter the employment status of a noncertified employee."